michaelcd/superBoards/docs/dailynotes.md

 [ ] - bug: ListMenu updating when not mounted.
-Related to Clicks on List component [ ] - bug: search links dont always work
+Related to Clicks on List component

 Wednesday:
+[ ] - OAuth
 [ ] - File uploads
 [ ] - Board sharing, enable sharing with other users
-[ ] - Comments - Edit and Delete options
+[ ] - Comments - Edit and Delete options for corresponding user
 [ ] - drag and drop previews
 [ ] - SeedData